d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 In :numref:`sec_text_preprocessing`, we see how to map text data into tokens, and these tokens can be viewed as a time series of discrete observations.
 Assuming the tokens in a text of length $T$ are in turn $x_1, x_2, \ldots, x_T$, then, in the discrete time series, $x_t$($1 \leq t \leq T$) can be considered as the output or label of timestep $t$.
 Given such a sequence, the goal of a language model is to estimate the probability

-$$p(x_1, x_2, \ldots, x_T).$$
+$$P(x_1, x_2, \ldots, x_T).$$

 Language models are incredibly useful.
-For instance, an ideal language model would be able to generate natural text just on its own, simply by drawing one word at a time $w_t \sim p(w_t \mid w_{t-1}, \ldots, w_1)$.
+For instance, an ideal language model would be able to generate natural text just on its own, simply by drawing one word at a time $w_t \sim P(w_t \mid w_{t-1}, \ldots, w_1)$.
 Quite unlike the monkey using a typewriter, all text emerging from such a model would pass as natural language, e.g., English text.
 Furthermore, it would be sufficient for generating a meaningful dialog, simply by conditioning the text on previous dialog fragments.
 Clearly we are still very far from designing such a system, since it would need to *understand* the text rather than just generate grammatically sensible content.

 Nonetheless language models are of great service even in their limited form.
 For instance, the phrases "to recognize speech" and "to wreck a nice beach" sound very similar.
 This can cause ambiguity in speech recognition, ambiguity that is easily resolved through a language model which rejects the second translation as outlandish.
 Likewise, in a document summarization algorithm it is worth while knowing that "dog bites man" is much more frequent than "man bites dog", or that "I want to eat grandma" is a rather disturbing statement, whereas "I want to eat, grandma" is much more benign.